(This article may or may not contain affiliate links. What does that mean?)

 Getting There

-If you are coming to the Ohio beaches, your best bet will be to fly into Cleveland Hopkins Airport and pick up a rental car.
+Pick up a rental car at the airport.
 Public transportation is unavailable to any of the beaches except Edgewater, which is serviced by Cleveland’s RTA system.
 If you would like to visit Presque Isle State Park, Erie PA does have an airport, or it’s about 90 miles from Cleveland.